aspirehealth/redux-routable/packages/redux-routable-react/README.md

 opened (when `action="open"`), and your reducers and middleware will receive the `ROUTE_CHANGED` action.

+It's possible that either the `route` or `params` that you pass to a `<Link>` will not match with a route in the router configuration.
+If that is the case, an error will be logged, and the component will simply render `null`.

 ## API

 All components in this section are exported as named exports from the